ludcila/CHT-preCICE/documentation/user/2-coupling.md

 ## Dirichlet-Neumann vs Robin-Robin coupling

+- Dirichlet-Neumann: one participant has a temperature boundary condition (Dirichlet) and the other has a heat flux boundary condition (Neumann).
+- Robin-Robin: Robin boundary conditions are realized through mixed type boundary conditions (in OpenFOAM) and convective boundary conditions (in the solid solvers).

 In most applications, it is recommended to use Robin-Robin (RR) type of coupling, as it shows better stability and convergence properties.

-Robin-Robin coupling is stable enough that the simulation does not blow up with explicit coupling, but with implicit coupling we can make sure that the coupling converges.
+Robin-Robin coupling is stable enough that simulations do not blow up with explicit coupling, but by using implicit coupling we can make sure that the coupling converges.
 A trade-off can also be achieved by using implicit coupling with a low number of `max-iterations`.

 ## The coupling data